albertfrantz/Kickstarter-Success-Analysis/README.md

 * start_month_name - the month the campaign was posted.

 # Data Exploration
 I first checked the normality of the continuous variables used.
-The standard density plots of each numerical variable used in this analysis can be found in Figure 1.
+The standard density plots of each numerical variable used in this analysis can be found in figure 1.

 Figure 1.
 Density Plots of Continuous Variables
 ![Density Plots](https://github.com/albertfrantz/Kickstarter-Success-Analysis/blob/master/densityplots.JPG)